jasonrichdarmawan/swift-bloc-example/README.md

    ![f](./assets/Screenshot%202023-11-23%20at%2021.13.58.png)

+   the benefit:
-   the goal: single source of truth for required parameter.
+   1. single source of truth for required parameter.

    for example, `ContentWithoutStateViewModelParams` is used by:
    1. `ContentWithoutStateViewModel.init(params:)`